jscaldwell55/redteam_datacopy_ext/README.md

 Extract: Scrapes data from a source webpage using CSS selectors defined in a remote config.
 Extracted key-value data is stored in chrome.storage.local. <br>

-Fill: Retrieves stored data and populates input fields on a target webpage (e.g., Google Form) by mapping data keys to form fields.
+Fill: Retrieves stored data and populates input fields on a target webpage by mapping data keys to form fields.

 **Installation and Usage**